KarlScheibelhofer/hsm-api/README.md

 This chapter shows how to build an image containing the Java VM and the appliacation, i.e. JARs.

-To create a container image of the aplication, use:
+To create a container image of the application, use:

 ```bash
 ./mvnw clean package -Dquarkus.container-image.build=true -Dquarkus.container-image.image=karl/hsm-api:latest